srijarkoroy/captcha-solver-001/README.md

 # Simple Captcha Solver

-A basic captcha solver web application.

 ## Summary

-This is a minimal implementation of a captcha solver.
-It displays a captcha image, takes user input, and verifies if the input matches the captcha.
-The captcha image generation is a placeholder and should be replaced with a real implementation.
+This is a minimal web application that provides a basic Captcha solving interface.  **Note:** The captcha solving logic is currently a placeholder and would need to be replaced with an actual implementation (e.g., an API call to a captcha solving service or a machine learning model).

 ## Setup

-1. Create a new directory for the project.
-2. Create the following files: `index.html`, `style.css`, and `main.js`.
+1. Save the `index.html`, `style.css`, and `main.js` files in the same directory.
-3. Copy the contents of each file from the provided code into the respective files.
+2. Open `index.html` in your web browser.

 ## Usage

-1. Open `index.html` in a web browser.
-2. A captcha image will be displayed.
+1. A Captcha image will be displayed (currently a static image).
-3. Enter the text from the captcha image into the input field.
+2. Enter the text you see in the image into the input field.
-4. Click the "Verify" button.
+3. Click the "Submit" button.
-5. The result will be displayed below the button.
+4. A message will indicate whether the Captcha was solved correctly.
+The current example only solves for "ABCD".

 ## License